iMSannob/CarND-Capstone/README.md

 ## Project Recording
-Final results was updated to [Youtube](https://youtu.be/-xH5h-DeAN4)
+Final recording was uploaded to [Youtube](https://youtu.be/-xH5h-DeAN4)

 ## Furture Improvement
 The car always stops earlier than it was directed to.
 It seems to be an issue in either DBW node or Waypont Updater node.